 Student Housing Aarhus is responsible for managing the majority of dormitory rooms in Aarhus.
 It's important to note that Aarhus University and Student Housing Aarhus are separate organizations, and students may be eligible to apply for housing through both entities.
 Due to high demand, both organizations often have lengthy waiting lists, so it's advisable to sign up as early as possible.
 Students can register for the waiting list at Student Housing Aarhus up to 6 months before the start of their studies, and admission documents are not required at the time of registration.

 About living in a dorm

-It is normal to pay both a deposit (normally three months rent) and either a payment equal to three months' rent or the first month's rent prior to or upon commencement of the lease.
-It means that you must be able to pay 4-6 months rent at one time BEFORE you can take over the lease.
-Bear that in mind when you plan your expenses for your first months in Denmark.
+Typically, it is customary to pay a deposit (which is usually equivalent to three months of rent) and either a payment equivalent to three months of rent or the first month's rent before or when starting the lease.
+This implies that you need to have the ability to pay for 4-6 months of rent in one go PRIOR to acquiring the lease.
+Keep this in mind as you plan your expenses during your initial months in Denmark.
 Read more here.

 You can apply for housing for two persons (both friend and partner.)
 Read more here.